-There’s been research that indicates White Noise is extremely helpful falling to sleep, and recently there’s been a look into if Pink Noise could be even more helpful, stimulating memory and other benefits.
+There’s been research that indicates White Noise is extremely helpful in falling to sleep, and recently there’s been a look into if Pink Noise could be even more helpful, stimulating memory and other benefits.

 What are the different Colors of Noise?
 What color noise is best for sleep?

-As stated above the different colors typically mentioned are White, Brown, Black and Pink.
+As stated above the different colors typically mentioned are White, Brown, Black, and Pink.

 Pink noise is deeper and has been described as more natural and soft.
-For example, raindrops, waves or other rhythmic natural sounds.
+For example, raindrops, waves, or other rhythmic natural sounds.

 Brown (or Red) noise can be described as deeper still, and noises like waterfalls, thunder, or storms fall into this category.
 Black noise is a bit of a cheat.
 It’s actually silence, or mostly silence.

 It might be a good idea to try out different types of all these noises.
-To see if you can find a sound that works for you, or a sound that works for both you and your partner.
+To see if you can find a sound that works for you or a sound that works for both you and your partner.